Conjuring Semantic Similarity: Experiments

 To quantify this, we use the Semantic Textual Similarity (STS) \citep{agirre2012semeval,agirre2013sem,agirre2014semeval,agirre2015semeval,agirre2016semeval,cer2017semeval} and Sentences Involving Compositional Knowledge (SICK-R) \citep{marelli2014semeval} datasets, containing pairs of sentences each labelled by human annotators with a semantic similarity score ranging from 0-5.
 We then use our method to compute the image-grounded similarity score, and measure their resulting Spearman Correlation with the annotations.

 Interestingly, our experiments in Table \ref{tab:stsb-1} show that our visually-grounded similarity scores exhibit significant degrees of correlation with that annotated by humans.
 While, expectedly, our method presently lags behind embedding models trained specifically for semantic comparison tasks, we show that our visually-grounded similarity scores can rival that produced by existing large language models up to 33B in size.
 Since our work is the first to formalize and evaluate semantic alignment for this class of conditioned diffusion models, we have also included results from baselines with which our approach is directly comparable against.
 Our method convincingly outperforms all baseline methods for evaluating semantic similarity in diffusion models.
-As a remark, we note the large standard deviations in these scores across datasets for all methods, suggesting that what matters for validation purposes is that our distances correlate significantly with that of annotators, rather than obtaining ``state-of-the-art" alignment scores since `ground truth' is fundamentally subjective in each of these benchmarks.

 We further remark that in most existing text-conditioned diffusion models, the representation structures that can be captured by our method are limited by those learnt by text-encoder models such as CLIP \citep{radford2021learning}, since these encoders are often used to pre-process textual prompts.
 In light of this, the experiments also suggest that our method can be an effective metric to quantify how well representation structures learnt by these text-encoders have been distilled to the resulting diffusion model.
 We explore this in the following section, where we study how faithfully learnt semantic relations between words transfer from text-encoders to the full diffusion model.